ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ISiteAirportFromCatalog.rst

 ISiteAirportFromCatalog
 =======================

-.. py:class:: ISiteAirportFromCatalog
+.. py:class:: ansys.stk.core.stkobjects.aviator.ISiteAirportFromCatalog

    object

    Interface used to access the options for a airport From Catalog site type.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ISiteAirportFromCatalog

 Overview
 --------